 Pityrosporum folliculitis is a tough and stubborn form of acne to treat because some people’s skin is just prone to it.
-The cause is an overgrowth of a normal skin yeast germ called Malassezia or Pityrosporum.
-For some people, their pores don’t fight the yeast very well and so it easily overpopulates the pores - a little heat and sweat and - poof, the yeast happily proliferates causing pimples.
+What happens is that a normal skin yeast that grows on most everybody’s skin (Malassezia) starts to overgrow in the pores.
+For some people, their pores don’t fight the yeast very well and so it easily takes off.
+A little heat and sweat and – poof, the yeast ‘parties on’ causing pimples.

 What does pityrosporum folliculitis look like?